MikkelSchubert/adapterremoval/docs/getting_started.rst

 Adapter sequences may also be set explicitly via the ``--adapter1`` and ``--adapter2`` options, should you be aware of the exact sequences used during sequencing.
 Adapter sequences are specified in the read orientation when using the ``--adapter1`` and ``--adapter2`` command-line options, directly corresponding to the sequence that is observed in the FASTQ files produced by the base calling software.

-If we were processing data generated using `Illumina TruSeq adapters`_, then we would therefore expect to find those sequences to appear as-is in our FASTQ files (assuming that the read lengths are sufficiently long and that insert sizes are sufficiently short):
+If we were processing data generated using `Illumina TruSeq adapters <illumina_truseq_adapters>`_, then we would therefore expect to find those sequences to appear as-is in our FASTQ files (assuming that the read lengths are sufficiently long and that insert sizes are sufficiently short):

 .. code-block:: console